 Most of our digital files are compressed, and the end user needs a zip software to unzip them after they are downloaded to their computer.

-If you are having difficulties or encounter problems when downloading files, please contact Cyndi Hammonds by e-mail at email@example.com or by phone at 916-323-4735.
+If you are having difficulties or encounter problems when downloading files, please contact Cyndi Reimer by email at email@example.com or by phone at 916-323-4735.

 What formats of digital files are on IMODS?

 Braille: This type of digital transcription file is produced and sent to CSMT for a majority of state adopted textbooks, including many workbooks and study guides.
 Electronic braille file extensions are Braille 2000 Braille File bml; Annotated Braille Text File abt; ED-IT PC kind of ABT file abt; ASCII-Braille File acn, bfm, brf, or txt; Micro Braille File brl; or Duxbury Braille File dxb.
 These braille files can be opened and read using braille software such as Braille 2000, MegaDots or Duxbury Braille Translator (DBT).
 CSMT Braille ZIP file may also include title pages and electronic tactile files in Adobe pdf, tiger tactile in Microsoft Word or CorelDRAW image file in cdr format.